-In this post, we will discuss how to create a table in MySQL using the command line and phpMyAdmin?
+Summary: In this tutorial, we will learn to create a table in the MySQL database using the command line and phpMyAdmin interface.

 According to MySQL documentation, the general syntax to create a table in MySQL is